mrthehud/serverless-plugin-aws-alerts/README.md

         metricValue: <custom_metric_value>
 ```

-If "skipOKMetric" is true, then only the <yourfilter>ALERT filter will be created.
+If `skipOKMetric` is true, then only the <yourfilter>ALERT filter will be created.
-If "metricValue" is specified, then this will be used instead of "1" for the metricValue for the <yourfilter>ALERT filter.
+If `metricValue` is specified, then this will be used instead of "1" for the metricValue for the `<yourfilter>ALERT` filter.

 So, for example, if you want to create a filter to track the value of a custom parameter from your logfile, you can create